nvijayap/esjs/README.md

 * And, here's the issue faced as of now ...

-* Unable to submit job
+* Unable to submit job ; Here's the issue faced ...

+* "message": "java.lang.ClassCastException: interface akka.actor.Scheduler is not assignable from class akka.actor.LightArrayRevolverScheduler"